 Using a fuel card can greatly streamline your fleet operations because you don’t have to collect receipts and process reimbursements, and your employees don’t have to save and turn in receipts and then wait to be reimbursed.

-Rubber Meets Road: The Bottom Line
+Where Rubber Meets the Road: The Bottom Line